 For now, you still have to take care of your teeth the good old way.
 Even if you have gum infection already, don’t worry.
 Catch it at the initial stages and you will have a complete recovery.
 Even in advanced stages, with aggressive treatment you may still be able to save your teeth.

-Don’t hesitate to contact your dentist as early as possible if you suspect you may have gum infection.
+Don’t hesitate to call us as early as possible if you suspect you may have gum infection.